echonest/echoprint-server/README.md

 1. Start the server like this (change your home directory to where you have echoprint-server/solr/solr)

         java -Dsolr.solr.home=/Users/bwhitman/outside/echoprint-server/solr/solr/solr/ -Djava.awt.headless=true -jar start.jar

     If you run this server somewhere else other than localhost, update the pointer to it in fp.py:

         _fp_solr = solr.SolrConnection("http://localhost:8502/solr/fp")

+2. Start the Tokyo Tyrant server.

+    Again, if the location of the TT server differs, update fp.py:

+        _tyrant_address = ['localhost', 1978]

 ## Running in Python